nivbhaskhar/nivbhaskhar.github.io/_posts/2020-09-03-k_fold_cross_validation.markdown

 * Evaluate model $$M_i$$ on test data = $$F_i$$

 Thus, for each of the $$k$$ models $$M_i$$, we get a validation-error estimate $$E_i$$.
-We report the $$k$$ validation-error estimates as *cross-validation scores*{: style="color: hotpink"}[^1].
+We report the $$k$$ validation-error estimates as *cross-validation scores*{: style="color: blue"}[^1].

 The average of these $$k$$ error-estimates tells us how biased our model is.
-If the average error is low, this implies our model has *low bias*{: style="color: hotpink"}.
+If the average error is low, this implies our model has *low bias*{: style="color: blue"}.
 Broadly speaking, this means our model is *flexible* enough to get a good notion of the actual *truth* underlying the data.

 The standard deviation of these $$k$$ error-estimates tells us how our model's performance varies with the training dataset used.
-If the standard deviation is high, this means our model has *high variance*{: style="color: hotpink"}.
+If the standard deviation is high, this means our model has *high variance*{: style="color: blue"}.
 That is, our model's performance is varying a lot with the training dataset.
 This is behaviour which we would like to avoid as it doesn't generalize well on unseen data.

 # Imports
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}

 As before, we'll be using the pandas library as well as scikit-learn.
 So you'll have to preface your code with the following import statements.